Austintjh19/EduLink-NUS/docs/UserGuide.md

 * Deletes tags of the student with id `STUDENT_ID`.
 * The `STUDENT_ID` refers to the alphanumeric string on the left of Name
 * The `STUDENT_ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
-* Each `TAG` should be alphanumeric, and is case-sensitive.
-* Each `TAG` must be not more than 15 characters long with no space in between.
+* Each `TAG` should be alphanumeric, not more than 15 characters long, with no space in between.
+* `Tag` is case-insensitive: TA and ta are the same.
+  * If add two same tag, only one of them will be added.
+  * Can't add tag that the student already have.

 Examples:
 * `dtag id/A0257418E t/potentialTA t/Active`